magis-nc/esri-webappbuilder-widget-eDraw/README.md

 - draws plus (initially from Larry Stout https://geonet.esri.com/people/Larry_Stout)
     - preview under mouse when adding text or point
     - for text, add font choice, font angle, bold, italic, placement and underline options.
+    - add arrow menu for polyline
 - checkbox to hide drawing's layer (and therefore widget UI)
 - add of Nautical unit
 - measure's for points/polylines/polygons with automatic update on element's update (or delete).
 Measure's can be indidualy disabled/enabled on any graphic.
+- "On the fly" measure when drawing
 - defaults symbols can be specified in config's file
+- use of builtin projection engine (available since esri js api 3.24) instead of proj4js library

 ## configuration :
 - export file name.